k247tEK/archVM-Hyper-V/README.md

 $ sudo downgrade libpulse pulseaudio
 ```

-logout & back in again.. and that should fix the sound.. again..
+Restart virtual machine.. and that should fix the sound.. again..

 or.. you can just live without sound on xrdp & keep on updating VM until `pulseaudio-module-xrdp` or `pulseaudio` gets updated.. again.. ;-].. welcome to arch..